 This recipe is my go-to for how to roast zucchini.
 It’s simple.
 It’s light.
 And it honors this lovely summer squash by transforming it from tasteless to delicious.
-A great way to use up those summer garden zucchinis.
+A great way to use up that abundance of zucchini in the garden.

 A couple of tips make this roasted zucchini recipe a foolproof and easy side dish in about 20 minutes.
 You may even convert a few picky eaters.

 To give roasted zucchini some flavor, you need to dress it up.
-Here’s the best way to roast zucchini:
+Here’s the best way to roast zucchini IMHO 🙂

 - Coat it with a mixture of olive oil, fresh Parmesan cheese, minced garlic, salt and pepper.
 (Add herbs if you like).